vickyd885/UDL/README.md

 ```

 Once the server is up, remember to call `save_data.py` to make SQL
 queries to the server, or make calls any other way.
+For dependencies, you can build a virtualenv from `jupyter-experiments/requirements.txt`

 If there are port mapping issues, this can be simple set in the
 `docker-compose.yml` file.